-Also, the latest round of the Animal Welfare Fund Grants Program was established in November to support the improvement of companion animal welfare in the Victorian community28.
+Also, the Animal Welfare Fund Grants Program was established to support the improvement of companion animal welfare in the Victorian community28.
 The funding commitment includes:

-- \$1 million for animal shelters and foster carers to purchase equipment or upgrade or expand their services - \$2 million for not-for profit and community vet clinics to maintain and expand their services, and allow new low cost clinics to be set up in areas of need around Victoria.
+- \$1 million for animal shelters and foster carers to purchase equipment or upgrade or expand their services - \$2 million for not-for profit and community vet clinics to maintain and expand their services, and allow new low-cost clinics to be set up in areas of need around Victoria.